Step Inside

 Living History

-Powerscourt Centre is a speciality shopping centre set in an elegant Georgian house centrally located just off Grafton Street.
-Formally, 59 South William Street was home to Richard Wingfield 3rd Viscount Powerscourt (1744-1788) and his wife Lady Amelia, who bought the Townhouse to entertain guests during Parliament season.
-Back then, the building was a house for parties, and very much lives up to that reputation nowadays!
+Powerscourt Centre is a speciality shopping centre set in an elegant Georgian house, centrally located just off Grafton Street.
+Formally, 59 South William Street was home to Richard Wingfield, 3rd Viscount Powerscourt (1744-1788) and his wife Lady Amelia, who bought the Townhouse to entertain guests during Parliament season.
+Back then, the building was a party house, and it very much lives up to that reputation nowadays!

 More than 40 Shops & Restaurants